-In South Korea, for every three hours of EFL speaking and listening instruction elementary school students receive, they get only one hour of reading and one hour of writing instruction.
-So what can be done to help address the lack of reading and writing instruction in the South Korean classroom, or at least to maximize the benefit the students reap from the little reading and writing time they do get?
+In the EPIK program in South Korea, for every three hours of ESL speaking and listening instruction elementary school students receive, they get only one hour of reading and one hour of writing instruction.
+So, what can be done to help address the lack of reading and writing instruction in the EPIK classroom, or at least to maximize the benefit the students reap from the little reading and writing time they do get?

-In this article, I will show you what I did to help get my fifth graders improve their writing skills.
-With my fifth graders, I supplemented a lesson on asking permission and expressing prohibition (target grammar: “May I _____?”
-“Yes, you may [____]”/ “No, you may not [____].”) with a writing activity meant to introduce the kids to things that are and are not permissible in American culture.
-At the same time, they were encouraged to think about norms of behavior in their own society.
+In this article, OnTESOL Graduate Patricia Brooks will show you how to help fifth graders in South Korea to improve their writing skills.
+In this example, Patricia supplements a part of the Cheonjae Grade 5 textbook that teaches asking permission and expressing prohibition (target grammar: “May I _____?”
+“Yes, you may [____]”/ “No, you may not [____].”) with a letter-writing activity meant to introduce the kids to things that are and are not permissible in American culture and compare them with behavioral norms in South Korea.

 “You may not wear your shoes in the house.”

 Letter-Writing Activity for Grade 5 ESL Classes in South Korea:

 One of the final lessons in the fifth-grade Cheonjae textbook, titled “May I Take Pictures Here?”, is based on the theme of asking and expressing permission.
 Their key expressions for the lesson included sentences such as, “May I bring my cat?” and “Sorry, you can’t swim here.”